Mini Split R410A Refrigerant Working and Test Pressure

 In this case, you are safe to do the pressure test at 600 psi.

-Performing a higher pressure test can better minimize the chances of having a refrigerant leak.
 Sometimes, improper brazing work may not cause a leak during normal days when the mini split working pressure is low.
 However, during hot days plus a few months later where the mini split got a bit dirty, the poor brazing point may give off due to the higher working pressure.

 In my past construction projects, we mostly pressure test the copper pipes at around 300 psi because in Malaysia, our mini splits don’t have a heat mode and the outdoor temperature is fairly consistent at around 90°F (32°C).
 Thus, the working pressure for the unit here is around 300 psi.